prestonharberts/fedora-40-configuration/docs/firefox.md

   - Hide related videos: On
   - Hide Shorts: On (Change `layout.css.has-selector.enabled` to `true` in about:config)
   - Convert Shorts: On

-## Customize Toolbar

-Right click empty space on the toolbar (same bar as the search bar), and go to Customize Toolbar.
-Complete the following actions:

-- Remove the Flexible Space items on both sides of the search bar
-- Remove the Firefox account button
-- Remove the New Tab button next to the open tabs
-- Remove the Homepage button

 ## GNOME Theme